CurrencyCloud/postman/README.md

 The conversion has been placed, but the money has not gone anywhere yet.
-We must first create a beneficiary to which the funds shall be sent, and then create a payment, so that the funds can be received by currency cloud and then sent to the beneficiary.
+We must first create a beneficiary to which the funds shall be sent, and then create a payment, so that the funds can be received by Currencycloud and then sent to the beneficiary.
 You may want to note down the id value, as it will be used later during the payment call, either as a variable in Postman as demonstrated during the setup of the environment, or just copied into a text file for later use.